MetaFam/mimis/README.md

 Their corpus of 60k+ works is available via [rsync](bin/gutenberg.sh).
 The content is stored by id in a directory structure of the format:

-* 1/2/3/1234
+* `1/2/3/1234`
-* 1/2/3/4/12341
+* `1/2/3/4/12341`

 HTML files, if they exist, are in a subdirectory: `1/2/3/1234/1234-h/`.

 The first task is to import that filesystem into IPFS ([QmTGcsAY1t3r5TWp5QrBZevW1h5qam2G7SBYptq4orGJgr](ipfs://QmTGcsAY1t3r5TWp5QrBZevW1h5qam2G7SBYptq4orGJgr)), and a [web app](//forets.web.app) to spider that hash and import it into a CouchDB instance.

-The CouchDB objects from this import are divided into context and content based on the presense of a specifically-named text file marking content directories.
+The CouchDB objects from this import are divided into context and content based on the presence of a specifically-named text file marking content directories.
 The format of a context node is:

     {
       // "Quote" slashes by doubling them to prevent injection attacks